A/N: This fic uses the Japanese (transliterated) names, not the English dub names, so here's a guide for new names used in this chapter.

 "You know that you're all going to die if you keep this up," Sarenbo said, looking over the senshi floating in the air, crying out in pain.
 "I'm amazed you've all even managed to remain conscious for so long.
 The armors are truly items of incredible value."
 He looked over them again, measuring.
 Even now, all together, they weren't enough to equal the power that had defeated Arago.
 There was something missing… "Tell me where the armor is, you fools, or die by inches!"

-Sarenbo turned to look down at Ryo, who now wore the Wildfire armor, having summoned it as they neared the scene.
+Sarenbo turned to look down at Ryo, who now wore the Rekka armor, having summoned it as he neared the scene.
+He stood with Byakuen on the road and looked up at the demon and the orbs of energy floating beside him.

 Ryo took in the sight of the others trapped in the energy orbs.
-Now that he was so close, the dizziness was slightly blurring his vision every few seconds.
+Now that he was so close, the dizziness was starting to blur his vision a bit.
 He tried to stand as still as possible to maintain some appearance of strength.
-And he hoped he didn't collapse any time soon.
-The sight of the demon floating in the air before the others… some sort of black and white frog armor monster…
+I hope I don't collapse any time soon...
+The sight of the demon floating in the air before the others… Some sort of black and white frog armor monster… Memories of the battle with Arago returned.
+All the others captured and Ryo, injured and unable to help them...

 "So, the last of the senshi!"
 Sarenbo replied, moving closer.
-"You must have the white armor.
+"You must have the Shiroi Kikotei.
 Give it to me!"

-Sarenbo vanished and reappeared a bare foot in front of the senshi and continued, "I grow weary of this game.
+Sarenbo vanished and reappeared a bare foot in front of him.
+He continued, "I grow weary of this game.
 Where is the white armor?"

 "I-I don't-!"
-He tried to jump out the way, but Sarenbo slashed down at him with a powerful blow Ryo barely managed to block, and that still knocked the senshi back into the dirt.
+Ryo tried to jump out the way, but Sarenbo slashed down at him with a powerful blow the red senshi barely managed to block, which still knocked him back into the dirt.

 Ryo looked over at the others.
 He didn't know how long they'd been trapped like that or how much more they could take.

 Now that, he didn't have to argue with!
-He leapt back and shot out a cut of flame at the demon, hoping to just kill him and end the spell.
+He pulled his arm out of Byakuen's grasp as the tiger stopped, aimed and shot a burst of flame at Sarenbo, hoping to just kill him and end the trap spell.

-Sarenbo dodged aside and struck back at the senshi with a blast of boiling water, drenching the slow-moving senshi and knocking him into the nearby cliff-face.
+Sarenbo dodged and struck back at the senshi with another blast of boiling water, drenching him and knocking him away from Byakuen and into the nearby cliff-face.
 Ryo cried out and stumbled to his knees.
-Only then did he start to feel the poison, like Naaza's attacks.
-It burned through his armor and pushed the dizziness back through whatever force was pushing him on to fight.
-Combining that with his only partially recovered body…
+Only then did he start to feel the acid.
+It burned through his armor and pushed the dizziness back through whatever force was pushing him on to fight, making him feel even more tired.
+Combining that with his only partially recovered body… Byakuen moved protectively in front of him, snarling again at Sarenbo.

-Ryo could feel the power build-up in the demon's trident, and urged his body to move.
-To fight back, but he felt so powerless…
+Ryo could feel the power build-up in the demon's weapon and urged his body to move.
+To fight back, even though he felt so weak… I can't let Arago win.
+Can't let-

-Just as his attack launched at Ryo, a white light exploded before Sarenbo, knocking him back.
+Just as Sarenbo's attack flew at Ryo, a white light exploded before the demon, knocking him back.

 Fire… Ryo could feel the flames wrapping around his body, forming the white armor from his battle with Arago.
 It's the one from before.
-The Kikotei armor!
+The Shiroi Kikotei!
+He cringed as pain filled him.
 It burns!
+He floated in the air for a few moments after the armor's full formation, trying to move through the pain.
+It was a thousand times worse than even falling into the volcano had been.

 "There it is… the armor that defeated Arago."
-He could feel the heat coming off of it as if he stood beside an enormous brazier.
-"Such an aura of power…" He raised his spear and pointed at the senshi again, "It must be mine!"
+Sarenbo could feel the heat coming off of it as if he stood beside an enormous brazier.
+"Such an aura of power…" He raised his weapon and pointed at the senshi again, "It must be mine!"

 He hurt the others and keeps them trapped…